Program Requirements

 Study Abroad

 Washington University students can pursue dance studies abroad during the academic year at the University of Auckland, New Zealand; the University of Ghana, Legon; and Roehampton University, London.
-With approval from the dance program, courses at these institutions may fulfill dance major and minor requirements.
+With approval from the dance program, courses at these institutions may fulfill Dance major and minor requirements.
 Courses in other disciplines taught at these institutions may also be accepted by Washington University.

-A maximum of 12 credits earned outside of Arts & Sciences at Washington University (e.g., through transfer credit or study abroad) may be applied to the dance major, with permission from the Dance Overseas Programs Advisor.
+A maximum of 12 credits earned outside of Arts & Sciences at Washington University (e.g., through transfer credit or study abroad) may be applied to the Dance major, with permission from the Dance Overseas Programs Advisor.

 Contact Info